metantonio/azure-data-engineer/prep_exam.md

      - The COALESCE hint reduces the number of partitions to the specified number of partitions.
      - The REPARTITION hint is used to specify the number of partitions using the specified partitioning expressions.
      - The REBALANCE hint can be used to rebalance the query result output partitions, so that every partition is a reasonable size (not too small and not too big).

+44. You monitor an Azure Data Factory pipeline that occasionally fails.

+    You need to implement an alert that will contain failed pipeline run metrics.
+The solution must minimize development effort.

+    Which two actions achieve the goal?
+Each correct answer presents a complete solution.

+- [x] From Azure portal, create an alert and add the metrics.
+- [x] From the Monitor page of Azure Data Factory Studio, create an alert.
+- [ ] Implement a Web activity in the pipeline.
+- [ ] Implement a WebHook activity in the pipeline.

+     - The options that do not require any development effort are to create an alert by using Azure Monitor or in Azure Data Factory.
+You can still create custom alerts by implementing a Web activity or a WebHook activity in the pipeline, but some services will require additional effort to read the alert.

+45. You have an Azure Synapse Analytics workspace.

+    Users report that queries that have a label of ``‘query1’`` are slow to complete.

+    You need to identify all the queries that have a label of ``‘query1’``.

+    Which query should you run?

+- [ ] ``SELECT * FROM sys.dm_pdw_dms_workers WHERE label = 'query1'``
+- [x] ``SELECT * FROM sys.dm_pdw_exec_requests WHERE label = 'query1'``
+- [ ] ``SELECT * FROM sys.dm_pdw_request_steps WHERE label = 'query1'``
+- [ ] ``SELECT * FROM sys.dm_pdw_sql_requests WHERE label = 'query1'``

+     - Labels for queries are available ``from sys.dm_pdw_exec_requests``.
+Once the request IDs for the queries are identified, the request IDs can be used for the other dynamic management views.